Nothing speaks to a customer’s direct needs like a well-written proposal.

 - Pricing and methodology.
 How you plan to solve the client’s problem, information about your proposed solution, and how much it’s going to cost.
 [Jump to: Pricing]

-In the next section, we’ll take you through how to draft a business proposal using our social media proposal template as an example.
+In the next section, we’ll take you through how to draft a proposal using our social media proposal template as an example.

 If you’re not a social media company, don’t worry.

-While the template we’re using is an example of a simple project proposal, the basic structure applies to nearly every business proposal — no matter how complex they might be.
+While the template we’re using is an example of a simple project proposal, the basic structure applies to nearly every proposal — no matter how complex they might be.

 01. Title Page